SosoLaMojo/SosoLaMojo.github.io/pong_soso_doc_tech.md

 ![The ball moves to position 0,0](SosoLaMojo.github.io/assets/Ball_respawn_position_zero.PNG)

 ## End of the game
-**The goal** is for each player to lose the **11 lives of the opponent**; lives that are lost when one player fails to return the ball to the other.
-A life score is displayed for the current game.
+**The goal** is for each player to take the **11 lives of the opponent**; lives that are lost when one player fails to return the ball to the other.
+A life score is displayed at the top of the screen.

 ![Player Win](SosoLaMojo.github.io/assets/GIF/Pong_Soso_Win.gif)